WatForm/fortress/README.md

-The `Formula` class has a static `fromTerm` method which takes a typed lambda calculus `Term` and produces an explicit first order logic formula, uisng the `Formula` hierarchy.
+The `Formula` class has a static `fromTerm` method which takes a typed lambda calculus `Term` and produces an explicit first order logic formula, using the `Formula` hierarchy.